USAJOBS/Help/how-to/search/filters/hiring-path.md

 * U.S. citizen or
 * National or individual who owes allegiance to the U.S.

-### Who is a National or individual who owes allegiance to the U.S.?
+### Who is a national or individual who owes allegiance to the U.S.?

 Most federal jobs require you to be a [U.S. citizen](../../../../working-in-government/us-citizens/), but there are some exceptions for [nationals and individuals who owe allegiance to the U.S.](https://www.uscis.gov/ilink/docView/SLB/HTML/SLB/0-0-0-1/0-0-0-29/0-0-0-9696.html){:target="_blank"}, including those from the American Samoa and Swain Islands.
 The **Who May Apply** section of each job announcement lists whether the job is open to U.S. citizens and non-U.S. citizens.